hphelion/documentation/commercial/GA1/ceph/commercial.ceph-rados-gateway.md

 		curl http://gateway.ex.com

-* GET Response
+4. GET Response

 		<?xml version="1.0" encoding="UTF-8"?><ListAllMyBucketsResult xmlns="http://s3.amazonaws.com/doc/2006-03-01/"><Owner><ID>anonymous</ID><DisplayName></DisplayName></Owner><Buckets></Buckets></ListAllMyBucketsResult>

-This response indicates that gateway instance is working as expected
+	This response indicates that gateway instance is working as expected.

-* If there is an error, ensure radosgw is executed in debug mode and watch out for errors
+5. For any error, execute `radosgw` in debug mode and look for an error(s).

-* If there is permission issue on /var/run/ceph/ceph-client.radosgw.gateway.asok, change file permission accordingly
+6. For any permission issue on `/var/run/ceph/ceph-client.radosgw.gateway.asok`, change file permission accordingly.

 		chmod 777 /var/run/ceph/ceph-client.radosgw.gateway.asok

-* If there is error with Apache2 or FastCGI, look for debug logs in /var/log/apache2/error.log.
-Changing permission on /var/www directory or /var/www/s3gw.fcgi file may fix the problem
+7. For an error with Apache2 or FastCGI, look for debug logs in `/var/log/apache2/error.log`.
+Change the  permission on `/var/www directory` or `/var/www/s3gw.fcgi file` to rectify the problem.

 		chmod 777 /var/www